revolist/revogrid-docs/tests/e2e/docs/scenarios/context-menu.md

 Source reviewed on 2026-09-08 against docs commit `b0c0bd9f851772dfcd30549d6d0a71ab84be12f6`.
 Pre-existing dirty `.vitepress/theme/DemoNavigation.vue` and `.vitepress/theme/style.scss` are part of this working tree.
 Code cases below are source-derived.
 Browser observations were supplied by the coordinating root reviewer and are limited to the actions explicitly listed below; they do not mark entire multi-step cases passed.

 P0 = basic release gate; P1 = broader regression coverage.
 Run each case independently from its stated reset.
 Wait for actual grid data and completed UI updates, not just a mounted docs shell.
 Use fixture identities and column props when sorting or virtualization changes physical row positions.
 Pair each case with shared docs-shell checks.
-No automated tests or demo fixes were added during this review.
+Automated coverage is recorded below; no demo fixes were added during this review.

 Hard reload restores nine flat team rows, IDs 101–109.
 ID is readonly; Score is readonly specifically for Archived records.
 The plugin provides a Formatting toolbar (Automatic value format, currency/percent and typography controls), disabled until a target is selected.
 Context menus provide additional actions on cells, row headers, individual column headers and grouped Identity header.